-Rinsing my scalp with ACV at the end of my wash has been working so well for my scalp (I haven’t had an itchy scalp or flakes in weeks) that it’s made very curious about the benefits that my hair and scalp would reap if I focused on making sure my hair and scalp were pH balanced on a consistent basis.
+I first published this post when my hair was relaxed back in 2014.
+Back then, rinsing my scalp with ACV at the end of my wash worked so well for my relaxed hair and scalp (helping to calm itchy scalp and flakes for weeks) that made me very curious about the benefits that my hair and scalp would reap if I focused on making sure my hair and scalp were pH balanced on a consistent basis.

 Let’s tackles what pH is first.
 The EPA provides the following:

 The pH scale measures how acidic or basic a substance is.
 It ranges from 0 to 14.
 A pH of 7 is neutral.
 A pH less than 7 is acidic, and a pH greater than 7 is basic.
 Each whole pH value below 7 is ten times more acidic than the next higher value.
 For example, a pH of 4 is ten times more acidic than a pH of 5 and 100 times (10 times 10) more acidic than a pH of 6.
 The same holds true for pH values above 7, each of which is ten times more alkaline—another way to say basic—than the next lower whole value.
 For example, a pH of 10 is ten times more alkaline than a pH of 9.Source

 Why does the pH level of products matter?
 Our hair and sebum have a natural pH level between 4.5 and 5.5.
 The products we use have the potential to throw off our natural pH levels.

 Acidic products close the cuticle layer of the hair.
 For high porosity ladies, using an acidic product after deep conditioning will help close the cuticles along the hair shaft, thereby sealing moisture into the hair.
 For low porosity ladies, whose hair cuticles are already tightly sealed, using a product with a low pH will further compact the cuticles, making it harder for moisture to penetrate into the hair shaft.